How to Get a Chinese Visa for Your Tibet Tour: the Ultimate Guide

 A valid passport is required for applying for Chinese Visa.

-How to Apply for Chinese Visa for Tibet Travel?
+How to Apply for a Chinese Visa for Tibet Travel?

 Generally speaking, a Chinese Visa should be applied through a Chinese Embassy in your home country or in a third country.
 Alternatively, you can also apply to a Chinese consulate or a China Application Service Center.

-If you enter Tibet from Mainland China, DO NOT list Tibet as the travel destination when filling the application form.
+If you enter Tibet from Mainland China, DO NOT list Tibet as the travel destination when filling out the application form.
 Otherwise, you might be rejected.
-It is wise to list cities like Beijing, Shanghai and Chengdu as your travel destination.
+It is wise to list cities like Beijing, Shanghai, and Chengdu as your travel destinations.

 A sample of China Group Visa for entering Tibet from Nepal